 Can You Test for Infertility?

 If you and your partner are struggling to have a baby, you’re not alone.
 Approximately 10 to 15 percent of couples experience infertility.
 If you have been actively trying to get pregnant for 12 months or more (and you are under the age of 35), or 6 months (and over the age of 35), there are various testing options – like genetic testing – that may be able to explain why you are having difficulties.
 If you’re a female over 35, learn more about the available genetic testing options for pregnancy over 35.

 Infertility is most often defined as not being able to get pregnant after one year of frequent unprotected intercourse.
 If you have questions about your fertility, you may want to discuss your concerns with your health care provider.
 The American College of Obstetricians and Gynecologists (ACOG) recently published guidelines regarding the initial work-up that should be performed by your doctor if infertility is suspected.
 The work-up for both males and females includes a medical history, physical exam, and additional tests such as genetic testing.

-If either you or your partner have a family history of certain genetic conditions or health problems, it may be beneficial to consult with a genetic counselor early in your reproductive journey.
+If either you or your partner have a family history of certain genetic conditions or health problems, it may be beneficial to consult with a preconception or prenatal genetic counselor early in your reproductive journey.
 Some factors, either personal or in your family history, that may increase your risk for infertility include:

 - A personal diagnosis of a genetic condition, such as Turner syndrome, Klinefelter syndrome or cystic fibrosis